Jack Suwinski Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to give up 44 total home runs at a clip of 1.3 per game (to rank 21st in the league).
+- The Rockies rank 20th in baseball in home runs surrendered (45 total, 1.2 per game).

-- Freeland gets the start for the Rockies, his eighth of the season.
-He is 3-3 with a 3.76 ERA and 26 strikeouts in 38 1/3 innings pitched.
+- The Rockies are sending Senzatela (0-1) to the mound for his second start of the season.

-- The lefty's most recent time out was on Thursday against the Milwaukee Brewers, when he went five scoreless innings while giving up three hits.
+- The righty last pitched on Friday against the New York Mets, when he tossed five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.